 Today’s post is an “add on” from my previous post regarding your salary and how you should try to get a higher starting salary at your new job.
 I want everyone to understand that you are your greatest asset.
 In order to buy a house, a car, travel, raise a family, etc, you need money.
 You get that money from your job.
 The higher the salary you get, the better off you will be.
-This is why it is important to get your bachelor’s degree and even an advanced degree or designation.
+This is why it is important to get your bachelor’s degree and even an advanced degree or designation if college suits you.
 All of this increases your salary exponentially.
-The typical annual salary for a person with a high school degree is roughly $33,000/year.
-For a person with a bachelor’s degree, the median annual salary is just over $53,000/year.
-And a person with an advanced degree, the median salary is $69,000/year.
+The typical annual salary for a person with degrees is below:

 Over 40 years of employment, lifetime earnings break down like this: